Do you have a project for us? Are you looking for a new opportunity to participate in community based research?

-Marc Nantel is the Associate Vice-President of Research & Innovation, joining Niagara College in July 2011.
-Prior to that, Marc had been involved with the college as a Board Member (2006-11) and as the Project Manager/Director from the Ontario Centres of Excellence; as such, he helped introduce the Photonics programs at the Welland Campus.
+Marc Nantel is the Vice-President of Research, Innovation & Strategic Enterprises, leading the Research & Innovation and Government Relations divisions of the college.
+He is also the President of the Niagara College Learning Enterprises Corporation (NCLEC), which includes overseeing the operations and strategic direction for the Niagara College Teaching Winery, Teaching Brewery, Teaching Cidery, Teaching Distillery, and Cannabis Institute.
+Marc joined Niagara College in July 2011; prior to that, he had been involved with the college as a Board Member (2006-11) and as the Project Manager/Director from the Ontario Centres of Excellence.
+As such, he helped introduce the Photonics programs at the Welland Campus.
 Marc is a Physics graduate from McGill University (BSc 1987, MSc 1990) and from the Institut National pour la Recherche Scientifique – Energie et Matériaux (PhD 1994).
-Marc spent four postdoc years in France and at the University of Michigan, pursuing ever shorter laser-produced visible and x-ray pulses and their applications; he was an Adjunct Professor of Physics at the University of Toronto from 1998 to 2008.
+He spent four postdoc years in France and at the University of Michigan, pursuing ever shorter laser-produced visible and x-ray pulses and their applications; he was an Adjunct Professor of Physics at the University of Toronto from 1998 to 2008.
 He has published more than 90 papers and given more than 200 academic and industrial presentations.
-He is a Senior Member of SPIE, the International Society for Optics and Photonics.
+Marc is a Senior Member of SPIE, the International Society for Optics and Photonics.

-Carolyn Mullin joined Research & Innovation in 2012 after several years in the communications industry, including many as a newspaper reporter and editor, and an award-winning freelance writer for publications across the country.
-More recently, Carolyn has worked as a communications specialist in the non-profit and government sector, based in the Niagara Region.
-As part of the Research team, she is responsible for business development operations, and the creation and dissemination of research-based communications, in all relevant forms.
-Carolyn is a graduate of the Journalism Program at Niagara College, and holds an Honours BA and an MA, both in English, from Brock University.
+Carolyn Mullin is the Director – Strategic Partnerships, with the Research & Innovation division.
+She joined Research & Innovation in 2012 after several years in the communications industry, including many as a newspaper reporter and editor, and an award-winning freelance writer for publications across the country.
+More recently, Carolyn has worked as a communications specialist in the non-profit and government sector, based in the Niagara region.
+As part of the Research team, she is responsible for funding proposal development, business development operations, and the creation and dissemination of research-based communications, in all relevant forms.
+She also oversees the two multi-institution networks led by Niagara College – the Southern Ontario Network for Advanced Manufacturing Innovation (SONAMI), and the Greenhouse Technology Network (GTN).
+Carolyn is a graduate of the Journalism program at Niagara College, and holds an Honours BA and an MA, both in English, from Brock University.